Definition of a Screenplay

 It can convey so much more than just the words that are spoken.
 Sometimes, what’s not said is as important as what is.

-So, when you write dialogue for a movie or tv show, think about what your characters are trying to say verbally and non-verbally.
+Always try to think about what your characters are trying to say verbally and non-verbally.

 Screenplay Formatting